slubimav/NodejsGMP/README.md

 ## TASK 2.1

-1) Write a simple REST service withCRUD operations for User entity.
+1) Write a simple REST service with CRUD operations for User entity.
 - To create REST service,use ExpressJS (https://expressjs.com/).
-The User should have the following properties(you can use UUIDas a user identifier (id)):
+The User should have the following properties (you can use UUIDas a user identifier (id)):

 2) Service should have the following CRUD operations for User:
 - get user by id;